matheusbelmar/IBM-DE-Project---Spark-Hive-and-Hadoop-image/README.md

 make download
 ```

-- Then once the data is downloaded, open Project.ipynb inside the notebooks folder and go about it.
-The notebook demonstrates how to process CSV datasets with PySpark, store results in Parquet, and register tables in Hive Metastore.
+- Then, once the data is downloaded, open `Project.ipynb` inside the `notebooks/` folder.
+The notebook demonstrates how to process CSV datasets, store results in Parquet, perform filtering and aggregation transformations, and register tables in Hive Metastore, all with PySpark.